And told us to drink pee in order to stay young.

 Which is true.
 Because in the late 90s, Diesel made me believe that drinking pee was a thing (for the record, I did not drink my own pee).

 Photographed by Jean Pierre Khazem, under the direction of Kessels Kramer, the ‘Save Yourself’ campaign was another example of Diesel’s penchant for radical advertisement.
 The point was to poke fun at society’s obsession with youth.
-‘So many people are [worried about] their appearance,’ explains Marissa Guerrera, ad manager at the time of the company’s Canadian headquarters.
+‘So many people are [worried about] their appearance,’ explains Marissa Guerrera, ad manager at the time.
 ‘They’re going to spas where they can relax and stay wrinkle free.
 This [campaign] is a big joke.’

 The ads featured models wearing face masks akin to porcelain dolls.
 The effect was creepy; they looked like ghostly characters from some bizarre horror movie.